zepellispghetti/Prototype-1/README.md

-# Prototype 1: Driving Simulator
+# Prototype 1: Player Control

 Starter assets for Prototype 1 from the Unity [Create With Code](https://learn.unity.com/course/create-with-code) curriculum.